khuyentran1401/cicd-mlops-demo/README.md

 ## Scenario
 - Data scientists make some changes to the code and create a new model locally
-- Data scientists push model and data to S3
+- Data scientists push model and data to a remote storage
 - Data scientists create a pull request for the changes
 - A CI pipeline is kicked off to test the data and model
+- If all tests passed, the code is merged to the main branch

-## Pipeline overview
+## CI Pipeline
 - Pull data and model from a remote storage
 - Run tests
-- Automatically generate metrics report (optional)
+- Automatically generate metrics report
-- If all tests passed, the code is merged to the main branch

 ## Tools Used in This Project
 * [DVC](https://dvc.org/): Version data and experiments - [article](https://towardsdatascience.com/introduction-to-dvc-data-version-control-tool-for-machine-learning-projects-7cb49c229fe0)